zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ```

 3. Use handlebars to template the HTML cover
-4. Use puppeteer to launch a headless chrome instance
+4. Use puppeteer to launch a headless chromium instance
 5. Use puppeteer to screenshot the page
 6. Compress the screenshot using [Sharp](https://sharp.pixelplumbing.com/) and upload to your favorite object storage provider ([Cloudflare's R2](https://www.cloudflare.com/developer-platform/r2/), in my case)